northNomad/ggGate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ggGate is a one-function-package enabling point-and-click gating on a ggplot2 object through shiny
+ggGate is a one-function-package that enables point-and-click gating on a ggplot2 object through shiny

 ## Installation